gschmutz/bigdata-spark-workshop/06-data-types/README.md

  |-- keywords: string (nullable = true)
 ```

-and create a new bucket to store the results of this workshop
+Let's create another new bucket to store the results of this workshop

 ```bash
 docker exec -ti minio-mc mc mb minio-1/datatype-bucket